syncfusion-content/blazor-docs/blazor/predefined-dialogs/dimension.md

 Customize the predefined dialogs dimensions using the [DialogOptions.Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_Height) and [DialogOptions.Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_Width) properties.

-By default, the predefined pialogs `Width` and `Height` property value is set as `auto`.
+By default, the predefined dialogs `Width` and `Height` property value is set as `auto`.
 Depends on the dialog content the width and height values are automatically adjust.
 You can specify the dimension values in both pixels and percentage format to change the default dialog width and height values.

 Use the following code to customize the dialog dimensions: